 The answer of course is that REI sells a lifestyle as much as gear.
 They have excellent service, good prices and solid house brand gear.
 I take advantage of their online sales myself for certain items when it makes sense.

 But having “events” and flashy marketing campaigns to go with said events make these sales not just a place to buy gear.
 But a part of the lifestyle.
 Go to REI, spend a Saturday and forget about going outside.
 Opt to be inside instead.
 And buy stuff.
 Make the sale on a weekend only?
 It is an EVENT and not merely a sale.
 The plethora of websites on this event seems to only bear this fact out.

 Imagine lining up at at your local grocery store, hours early, for a sales event on oranges or hams?
 Probably not.. ( I do know someone who did something similar to that, but she also grew up in Eastern Europe in the 1980s.
-I call her my a past partner. )
+I call her my someone. )